Shure UA825 Extension Cable Review: 25-Foot BNC Antenna Cable for Wireless Mics

 Design and Build Quality

-The design of the Shure UA825 is simple yet effective.
-The cable is lightweight, which makes it easy to handle and transport, but it doesn’t feel flimsy or prone to wear and tear.
-Its outer material, made of polyethylene, provides a decent level of durability while maintaining flexibility, which is crucial for setups in tight or awkward spaces.
-I’ve used other cables that feel overly stiff, but this one bends and coils with ease.
+The design of the Shure UA825 is simple and purposeful.
+The cable is light, which makes it easy to handle and transport, without feeling flimsy or prone to early wear.
+Its polyethylene outer material gives a reasonable level of durability while staying flexible, which matters when routing through tight or awkward spaces.
+Stiffer cables fight the installer; this one coils and bends easily.

 Performance and Signal Quality